Keisuke Tsumura

-Keisuke Tsumura (津村 啓介, Tsumura Keisuke) is a Japanese politician serving in the House of Representatives in the Diet (national legislature) as a member of the Democratic Party for the People (DPP).
-A native of Tsuyama, Okayama, he attended the University of Tokyo and received an MBA from Oxford University.
+Keisuke Tsumura (津村 啓介, Tsumura Keisuke) is a Japanese politician serving in the House of Representatives in the Diet (national legislature) as a member of the Constitutional Democratic Party (CDP).

+Early life

+Tsumura is a native of Tsuyama, Okayama.
+He attended the University of Tokyo and received an MBA from Oxford University.

+Political career

 He was elected for the first time in 2003.

 Tsumura ran in the 2018 DPFP leadership election, being one of the two candidates beside Yuichiro Tamaki.